amaothree/amaothree.github.io/content/en/posts/Systemd-nspwan.md

 - WSL
 ---

-## 0x01 Introduction
+## 0x00 Introduction

-This tutorial will describe how to create multiple isolated containers in WSL2 and run multiple Jenkins in them using Systemd-nspwan container technology.
+This tutorial will describe how to create multiple isolated containers in Linux and run multiple Jenkins in them using Systemd-nspwan container technology.

-This tutorial is quite generic.
-Although the name of this article relates to WSL2, most of the operations which follow will work perfectly well on any Linux distribution that uses Systemd ( and will not require any of the operations in the next section, "Preparation" ).
-Only minor modifications are required depending on the specific distribution (e.g. the difference in package managers and container systems).

 <!--more-->